jackpf/kraken-scheduler/README.md

 This is useful to validate that you've configured things correctly, and the purchase amounts are correct.

-To place real orders, you must pass `--live true` when running.
+To place real orders, you must pass `--live` when running.

 Run `kraken-schedule --help` for a description of all arguments.